-As you read this Primebit review, you will surely raise your eyebrows to some unique features this platform offers and, if you are an experienced trader with years of trading under your belt, you’re definitely going to like it.
+As you read this Primebit Profit review, you will surely raise your eyebrows at some unique features this platform offers and, if you are an experienced trader with years of trading under your belt, you’re definitely going to like it.

-Primebit offers an option to do a whopping 200x leverage trades, unrivalled margin in the industry, and has no barrier to entry – there is no minimum amount you need to deposit.
+Primebit Profit offers an option to do a whopping 200x leverage trades, the unrivaled margin in the industry, and has no barrier to entry – there is no minimum amount you need to deposit.
 It runs on a popular MT5 platform.

-The company is young, established in 2019 and located on the exotic island of Saint Vincent and the Grenadines.
-Even though they are a new kid on the block, internet is full of overwhemingly positive reviews and feedback by their customers.
+The company is young, established in 2019, and located on the exotic island of Saint Vincent and the Grenadines.
+Even though they are a new kid on the block, the internet is full of overwhelmingly positive reviews and feedback from their customers.
 For now, we can safely state that PrimeBit is a legit exchange.